 Mika will be okay.
 I plan to keep her in her make-shift hospital cage until she is eating better.

 - Watch Mika’s weight to insure dietary intake.
 This is where a bird scale comes in.
 She weighs 28 gm today.
 Her beak hurts so bad that she is refusing food.
 Bird Scales are essential for detecting illness or determining if your bird is going down hill or has resumed eating.

-- Soft Foods: Dr. Ballotti suggests warm, soft, moist bird foods such as Crazy Corn Bird Food.
+- Soft Cooked Bird Foods: Dr. Ballotti suggests warm, soft, moist bird foods such as Crazy Corn Bird Food.

-- Keep the Injury Clean: These soft bird food may get compacted into the injury, so I need to carefully wash the wound with a cotton swab and clean water at least twice a day.
+- Keep the Injury Clean: The soft bird food may get compacted and embedded into the injury, so I need to carefully wash the wound with a cotton swab and clean water at least twice a day.
 No topical antibiotics as Mika may lick them off.
 Topical antibiotics are not for ingestion.

 - Administer Medications: Mika needs antibiotics and pain medication to assist her through recovery.
 The vet techs dosed out minute doses that are easy to administer.
 I created a calendar to keep me on track.

 Since getting home, the “pain drugs” seem to be helping.
-Mika is ingesting some of her Goldenfeast Australian Blend bird food and observing what is going on around her.
+Mika is ingesting some of her Goldenfeast Australian Blend Bird Food and alert what is going on around her.
 She is even doing a bit of preening.
 Mika kind of acts like she is “loaded” though.
-I plan to weigh her daily until she is routinely eating and has had no weight loss for several days and watch her droppings.
+I’ll move her perch a little lower in her cage and I plan to weigh her daily until she is routinely eating and has had no weight loss for several days and watch her droppings.

 Please note that this post is NOT intended to replace a personalized assessment and veterinary recommendations.
 If your bird is injured, take it to an experienced avian vet.

 What is your experience in nursing an injured bird back to health?
 Comment below.